Skip to main content

 The Office of the City Clerk uses the following guidelines to reach a decision:

 • Understanding parking regulations is the responsibility of a motorized vehicle driver.
-Ignorance of the parking regulations is not an excuse.
+Ignorance of the parking regulations is not a valid reason.

 • Your past parking record may be a factor in the decision.